 Our religion of study is Christianity: a good background knowledge of the Bible is important and therefore this is what your tasks are based on.
 The Bible Project Series on YouTube will help you with this.

-I would recommend the Biblical Themes playlist which is about 1 hour 30 minutes long if you watch every video.
 Bear in mind the Bible Project is a Christian organisation, so it portrays the Christian beliefs, rather than an academic debate about them.